-8. Should a student need to leave the school grounds for emergency reasons, parents will be contacted prior to the student's departure from school.
+- 8. Should a student need to leave the school grounds for emergency reasons, parents will be contacted prior to the student's departure from school.
 Students will not be allowed to make up any missed work because they have left school early to watch soccer games, fashion shows and other entertainment venues.
-In order to excuse said absence, valid documentation must later be provided (embassy appointment confirmation, doctor's note, etc) or the day must be claimed as a personal day.

-9. A note is required from the parent or guardian, if a student is to be excused from P.E..
-But if a student is to be excused from P. E. for a week or longer a Certificacion Medica is necessary for students to get credit.

-10. Students must have a pass to see the nurse.
+In order to excuse said absence, valid documentation must later be provided (embassy appointment confirmation, doctor's note, etc) or the day must be claimed as a personal day. - 9.
+A note is required from the parent or guardian, if a student is to be excused from P.E..
+But if a student is to be excused from P. E. for a week or longer a Certificacion Medica is necessary for students to get credit. - 10.
+Students must have a pass to see the nurse.
 This pass must come from the teacher of the class they are assigned to.
 If the student wishes to see the nurse during passing time, they must acquire a pass from the teacher of their next class before they go to the nurse.
 Students typically should not be in the nurse's station for more than a few minutes.
 If there is an issue of concern that the student and/or nurse feels will impair the student's ability to be in class, the nurse will call the parent and a decision will be made as to what action will take place.
 Students who are too ill to attend a class will typically be required to be picked up from school.
-If a student returns to class after seeing the nurse, the student is responsible for bringing a signed pass.

-11. If a student tests positive for a contagious disease (COVID-19, Influenza, Mumps, Rubella, etc) they must notify the school with the appropriate medical documentation so that students and faculty that shared space with them are aware.
-In these cases, the student's identity is always concealed and left anonymous.

-12. If needing to make up an Individual IB Interview assessment, a Certificacion Medica is necessary.
-May IB exams cannot be made up, period.
+If a student returns to class after seeing the nurse, the student is responsible for bringing a signed pass. - 11.
+If a student tests positive for a contagious disease (COVID-19, Influenza, Mumps, Rubella, etc) they must notify the school with the appropriate medical documentation so that students and faculty that shared space with them are aware.
+In these cases, the student's identity is always concealed and left anonymous. - 12.
+If needing to make up an Individual IB Interview assessment, a Certificacion Medica is necessary.
+May IB exams cannot be made up, period. - 13.
+While efforts may be made to reinforce missed learning due to absence it is important to acknowledge that there is no perfect substitute to attending school as programmed and learning as originally designed.